 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
+They also carried out audits in other areas such as the longevity of fillings and waiting times.
 They had clear records of the results of these audits and the resulting action plans and improvements.

-The practice manager and principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

-A system for annual appraisals was being set up.
-They planned to discuss learning needs, general wellbeing and aims for future professional development.
+The whole staff team had annual appraisals apart from the provider.
+They discussed learning needs, general wellbeing and aims for future professional development.
+We saw evidence of completed appraisals in the staff folders.